omidarmat/onLearn/react.md

 }
 ```

-## **Handling events**
+## Handling events

 To handle events in React, we don't use the `.addEventListener()` method, because that is the imperative way of responding to events.
-But in React, we use a **declarative** approach, meaning that we don't manually select DOM elements.
-Instead, we use something similar to the **HTML inline event listener**.
+But in React, we use a declarative approach, meaning that we don't manually select DOM elements.
+Instead, we use something similar to the HTML inline event listener.

 To listen for a click event on a certain element, we use the `on<Event>` prop or attribute on the element in the JSX.
 This prop accepts a JavaScript function.
 For instance, if we want to listen for a click event on a button: